As the Christmas season is here once again, I’d like to offer once again my short story, The Cop Who Busted Santa.

 John Snyder was not known for his smile.

-Back in the 1990s I was a reporter and crime columnist for a local newspaper in Philadelphia and I had written several stories about Sergeant Snyder.
+Back in the 1990s I had written several stories about Sergeant Snyder in my crime column in the local newspaper.
 Most of them were unflattering, but he never complained, and he still greeted me, albeit reluctantly, when I saw him at the 3rd police district in South Philly or at cop bars.

 About that time Sergeant John Snyder became famous as “The Cop Who Busted Santa.”